Uttar Pradesh BJP holds brainstorm meetings ahead of assembly, panchayat polls | Politics

 This is said to be the biggest meeting held by the BJP after the 2019 Lok Sabha elections and also one of the most important meeting being held after the appointment of Swatantra Dev Singh as the state party president.
 Members who participated in the meetings are BJP National Vice President and Uttar Pradesh in-charge Radha Mohan Singh, State President Swatantra Dev Singh, UP BJP General Secretary Sunil Bansal, Chief Minister Yogi Adityanath, Deputy Chief Ministers Keshav Prasad Maurya and Dinesh Sharma along with all the national office bearers from Uttar Pradesh, cabinet ministers and members of the core group.

 Amid the ongoing COVID-19 pandemic, the BJP has been campaigning under 'Seva Hi Sangathan', under which many programs or campaigns are going on in the state with many state cabinet ministers being deployed in various blocks and tehsils.
-In 2017, the Bharatiya Janata Party got a thumping majority in Uttar Pradesh.
-BJP got 324 seats out of 403.
+In 2017, with 324 seats out of 403, the Bharatiya Janata Party and its allies got a thumping majority in Uttar Pradesh.

-In Uttar Pradesh, 80 Lok Sabha seats, 403 assembly seats, 30 Rajya Sabha seats and 100 Legislative Council seats are reserved for the BJP.
+Uttar Pradesh has 80 Lok Sabha seats, 403 assembly seats, 30 Rajya Sabha seats and 100 Legislative Council seats.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)